CakeBnut1996/CakeBnut1996/README.md

 - 👋 Hi, I’m Melrose
 - 👀 I’m interested in applications of machine learning models and data visualizations in mobility/transportation
-- 📫 Send me email at meiyupan@arizona.edu
+- 📫 Send me email at ismelrose96@gmail.com